OlgerCA/datasciencecoursera/CodeBook.md

 18. fBodyGyroMag
 19. fBodyGyroJerkMag

-The list of variables is the following:
+The list of summarizing variables included in the *tidy data set* is the following:

 3. "tBodyAcc-mean()-X-average"
 4. "tBodyAcc-mean()-Y-average"